The ROI of Business Automation: How to Build the Business Case (With Numbers)

 The honest caveat

-Don't model the savings on a broken process — fix the workflow first, then automate.
+Don't model the savings on a broken process, fix the workflow first, then automate.
+For more on the gains that compound over time, read our piece on operational efficiency.
 Want help putting real numbers on your best automation candidate?
 Let's build the case together.